 Option Description CPU AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
 This option is set to Enabled by default.
 System Password Sets the system password.
-This option is set to Enabled by default and is read-only if the password jumper is no installed in the system.
+This option is set to Enabled by default and is read-only if the password jumper is not installed in the system.
 Setup Password Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Locks the system password.
 This option is set to Unlocked by default.
 TPM Security i NOTE: The TPM menu is available only when the TPM module is installed.
 Enables you to control the reporting mode of the TPM.
 The TPM Security option is set to Off by default.
-You can only modify the TPM Status, and TPM Activation fields if the TPM Status field is set to either On with Preboot Measurements or On without Pre-boot Measurements .
+You can only modify the TPM Status, and TPM Activation fields if the TPM Status field is set to either On with Pre- boot Measurements or On without Pre-boot Measurements .
 TPM Information Changes the operational state of the TPM.
 This option is set to No Change by default.
 TPM Status Specifies the TPM status.
 TPM Command Controls the Trusted Platform Module (TPM).
 When set to None , no command is sent to the TPM.
 When set to Activate , the TPM is enabled and activated.
 When set to Deactivate , the TPM is disabled and deactivated.
 When set to Clear , all the contents of the TPM are cleared.
 This option is set to None by default.
 CAUTION: Clearing the TPM results in the loss of all keys in the TPM.
 The loss of TPM keys may affect booting to the operating system.
 This field is read-only when TPM Security is set to Off .
 The action requires an additional reboot before it can take effect.
 Intel(R) TXT Enables or disables the Intel Trusted Execution Technology (TXT) option.
 To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
 This option is set to Off by default.
 When TPM 2.0 is installed, TPM 2 Algorithm option is available.
 It enables you to select a hash algorithm from those supported by the TPM (SHA1, SHA256).
 TPM 2 Algorithm option must be set to SHA256 , to enable TXT.
 Intel(R) SGX Enables or disables the Intel Software Guard Extension (SGX) option.
 This option is set to Software by default.
-NOTE: The SGX menu is available, only when E-2186G/E-2176G/E-2174G CPU is installed SGX Launch Control Policy Allows controlling the Launch Control Policy (LCP) of Software Guard Extensions (SGX) technology.
-This option is set to Unlocked by default.
-Power Button Enables or disables the power button on the front of the system.
-This option is set to Enabled by default.
-AC Power Recovery Sets how the system behaves after AC power is restored to the system.
-This option is set to Last by default.
-AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
-This option is set to Immediate by default.